Bernadette Peters: Concert performances

 Peters has been performing her solo concert in the United States and Canada for many years.
 She made her solo concert debut at Carnegie Hall in New York City in 1996, devoting the second half to the work of Stephen Sondheim.Holden, Stephen.
 "Bernadette Peters, Sweet With Sondheim".
 The New York Times, December 11, 1996.
-Retrieved February 19, 2008 She performed a similar concert in London, which was taped and released on video, and also aired on U.S. Public Television stations in 1999.
+Retrieved February 19, 2008 She performed a similar concert in London in 1999, which was recorded and released on VHS, and also aired on US public television stations.
 She continues to perform her solo concert at venues around the U.S., such as the Adrienne Arsht Center for the Performing Arts in Miami, and with symphony orchestras such as the Pittsburgh Symphony Orchestra, the Dallas Symphony, and the Los Angeles Philharmonic at Walt Disney Hall.

 In a review of her 2002 Radio City Music Hall concert, Stephen Holden of The New York Times described Peters as "the peaches-and-cream embodiment of an ageless storybook princess... inside a giant soap bubble floating toward heaven.
 A belief in the power of the dreams behind Rodgers and Hammerstein's songs, if not in their reality, was possible."
 Peters made her solo concert debut at Lincoln Center in New York City in 2006.
 Holden, reviewing this concert, noted, "Even while swiveling across the stage of Avery Fisher Hall like a voluptuous Botticelli Venus in Bob Mackie spangles... she radiated a preternatural innocence....
 For the eternal child in all of us, she evokes a surrogate childhood playmate".
 Peters was the headliner at the 2009 Adelaide Cabaret Festival in Adelaide, Australia.
 The Sunday Mail wrote that Peters showed "the verve, vigour and voice of someone half her age."